vectordotdev/vector/website/guides/setup/sources/prometheus/datadog_metrics.md

 we'll use [Vector][urls.vector_website] and deploy it as a daemon.

-### 1. We'll Use Vector
+### First, We'll Use Vector

 <SVG src="/img/components.svg" width="80%" className="margin-vert--lg" />

-[Vector][urls.vector_website] is a lightweight and ultra-fast tool for building observability pipelines.
+Written in [Rust][urls.rust], [Vector][urls.vector_website] is a lightweight and ultra-fast tool for building observability pipelines.
 Compared to Logstash and friends, Vector [improves throughput by ~10X while significanly reducing CPU and memory usage][urls.vector_performance] and it's the perfect tool for this task.

-### 2. We'll Deploy Vector As A Daemon
+### Second, We'll Deploy Vector As A Daemon

 <SVG src="/img/deployment-strategies-docker-daemon.svg" />